davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ![Default Apache Dashboard](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Default%20apache%20dashboard_2.png "Default Apache Dashboard")

-The graphs should show some data corresponding to the `wget` command you executed above.
-If you don't see any metrics here, you may need to enable Apache's status module, mod_status.
+The graphs should show data corresponding to the `wget` command you executed above.
+If you don't see any data, you may need to enable Apache's status module, mod_status.
 See [How to collect Apache performance metrics](https://www.datadoghq.com/blog/collect-apache-performance-metrics/#apache-s-status-module) for more information about mod_status.

 ## Getting started monitoring MySQL